VictorRicaux/Statistical-Mechanics-with-Variational-Autoregressive-Networks/README.txt

 It saves samples of magnetization and can plot the evolution of the magnetization of a given grid of spins with temperature.
 It can plot those graphs with and without annealing.

+This code comes form a project at Ecole Polytechnique that aims to reproduce the results from ·	Reproducing the results of Wu, Dian, Lei Wang, and Pan Zhang.
+"Solving statistical mechanics using variational autoregressive networks."
+Physical review letters 122.8